igor47/blog/_posts/2010-10-22-setting-up-unicorn-with-nginx.md

 ## Deploying

-With Unicorn one can deploy wht *zero* downtime.
+With Unicorn one can deploy with *zero* downtime.
 This is rad stuff:

 > You can upgrade Unicorn, your entire application, libraries and even your Ruby interpreter without dropping clients.